 As a rule, the tray should be 1.5 times longer than the cat (excluding the tail) and large enough for the cat to comfortably turn around.
 If you have a larger cat, a large storage container can be used instead of a litter tray.

 The opposite goes for kittens, they should be provided with a smaller tray with low sides to that they can easily climb into the tray.

 There is so much variety, plain litter trays, covered litter trays, self-cleaning trays, large storage boxes.
 Sometimes it can take a bit of trial and error to find the right tray for your cat(s).

-Covered litter trays give the cat some privacy, but it can also hold in the smell more than an open tray (which is great for us, but not so much the cat), and some cats can feel trapped in such a small and enclosed space, especially if the cat has been ambushed previously.
+Covered litter trays give the cat some privacy, but it can also hold in the smell more than an open tray (which is great for us, but not so much for the cat), and some cats can feel trapped in such a small and enclosed space, especially if the cat has been ambushed previously.

 Open litter trays may put some cats off due to the lack of privacy.
 Large storage boxes are great as they reduce tracking, but can be difficult for kittens or senior cats to climb into.